Qctsu/Mutant_Chronicles_FoundryVTT/README.md

 Go into the **Game Systems** sections and click on the **Install System** button at the bottom left.

-You can either search for the System under **Mutant Chronicles RPG (3rd Edition)** in the list available or directly request an installation from Gitlab at https://github.com/Qctsu/Mutant_Chronicles_FoundryVTT
+You can either search for the System under **Mutant Chronicles RPG (3rd Edition)** in the list available or directly request an installation from GitHub at https://github.com/Qctsu/Mutant_Chronicles_FoundryVTT

 ## Support & Bug Reports